ruuda/rcl/docs/rcl_format.md

 ### `-o` `--output <outfile>`

 Write the output to the given file instead of stdout.
+When [`--directory`][dir] is set, the output path is relative to that directory.
 This option is incompatible with `--in-place`.

+[dir]: rcl.md#-c-directory-dir

 ### `-w` `--width <width>`